 Painful intercourse

 The cervical bruising from sex will be painful in itself.
 But having intercourse after it will only hurt more.
-The cervix will be sensitive until the bruising heals.
+The cervix will remain sore and sensitive until the bruising heals.

 Spotting